 The most successful diversity initiatives are those that have buy-in from the CEO and C-suite leadership with communication throughout the organization about the importance of diversity as a business imperative, linking results to business objectives and KPI’s.
 Having a strong vision and building the business case helps ensure that any culture change initiatives are taken seriously as they trickle down.

-2) The unique gifts and talents of women must be valued, recognized and rewarded.
+2) The unique gifts and talents of women must be valued, recognised, and rewarded.

-In many well-intentioned organizations performance is still evaluated on qualities of leadership that can be described as traditionally more masculine.
+In many well-intentioned organisations performance is still evaluated on qualities of leadership that can be described as traditionally more masculine.
 As we move from the industrial age to the age of information where innovation is driving change in all sectors of our society, we seem to be stuck using outdated ways of thinking and operating.
-We need to begin putting value around things like empathy, collaboration and compassion to build teams that are engaged and companies that do good on top of delivering bottom-line results.
+We need to begin putting value around things like empathy, collaboration, and compassion to build teams that are engaged and companies that do well on top of delivering bottom-line results.

 3) Addressing gender bias at its core is imperative.